haydenjameslee/unity-reference-checker/README.md

 ## Attributes

 - `IgnoreRefChecker` - Add this attribute to fields that you wish to keep unassigned.
-RefChecker will not warn you about these fields
+UnityRefChecker will not warn you about these fields

 ## Settings